tarunv09/blog-demo/content/blog/create-your-own-blog/index.md

 If you manage to get started, there are yet more obstacles.
 How can you grow an audience if you’re starting from zero?
 How do you figure out what to write about?
 And then – how do you keep writing, even when you don’t feel like it?

 So that's why I have written this article.
 And Don't worry, I will walk you through everything you need to know.
-I will talk about:
+In this article we will cover:

-    1. How to set up a blog in 10 minutes with GatsbyJS
+    1. How to set up a blog in under 15 minutes with GatsbyJS
     2. How to host it for free on Netlify

 ### 🚀 Quick start